nginx/unit-docs/source/installation.rst

    relative structure.
 Otherwise, omit :option:`!DESTDIR` for direct installation.

-An alternative scenario is a build that you can move around the filesystem:
+An alternative scenario is a build that you can move around the file system:

 #.
 Set relative runtime paths with :option:`!--prefix` and path options: